The Developer's Guide to The DevSecOps Toolchain

 DevSecOps tools can be broadly categorized into the following categories.

-Static Application Security Test
+Static Application Security Testing

-Static Application Security Testing (SAST) is a type of security testing that analyzes your code for vulnerabilities and other issues without executing the code.
-SAST is typically performed during development and can help you catch issues early on before they become more significant problems.
+SAST is typically performed during development and can help you catch issues early on before they become more significant problems: a core pillar of DevSecOps processes.
 It also provides detailed information about the vulnerabilities found, including the specific lines of code where they occur.

 One example of a SAST tool is Bandit.
 Bandit is a Python-specific tool that checks for various security issues, including insecure use of subprocesses and os calls, hardcoded passwords, and more.